cpbscholten/RoboTeam-Twente-Behaviour-Tree-Editor-V2/README.md

 - Discarding changes in the tree and collection
 - Reloading collection from file system
 - Opening collection from a custom location
-- Saving collectionto default path or a custom location
+- Saving collection to default path or a custom location
 - Saving trees to default path or custom location
 - Creating new nodes (`Ctrl+N`), nodes from node types from csv files (`Ctrl+T`) and creating subtrees (`Ctrl+Shift+N`)
 - Creating new trees for each collection category: Keeper, Roles, Strategies, Tactics